Wild Cards (TV series)

-Wild Cards is a police procedural television series co-produced by the Canadian CBC Television network and American network The CW.
+Wild Cards is a Canadian police procedural television series co-produced by the Canadian CBC Television network and American network The CW.
 It premiered on January 10, 2024, in Canada, followed by its U.S. premiere on January 17, 2024.

 In May 2024, the series was renewed for a second season, which premiered on January 8, 2025, in Canada, and on February 5, 2025, in the U.S. In May 2025, the series was renewed through its fourth season.
-On November 19, 2025, The CW also renewed the series for a third season, which premieres in the U.S. on January 26, 2026.

 Premise

 Cole Ellis, a detective demoted to water-cop duty, is called to transport Max Mitchell, a seasoned con woman.
 While awaiting booking at the station, she cracks a major case for him involving the mayor's friends.
 The pair are offered an opportunity at redemption – Ellis a chance to get back his detective post, and Max a chance to stay out of jail – but they just have to work together.